 A Risk-Based Approach for Anti-Money Laundering

 FCA expects all companies that are subject to the Money Laundering Regulations to fulfill complementary regulatory obligations in addition to policies and procedures to minimize the risk of money laundering.
 With regular audits, how companies apply these policies and procedures are monitored and managed.
 Firms should also have a senior manager to ensure that money laundering regulators are implemented.
-In addition, a Money Laundering Reporting Officer (MLRO) focusing on AML activities should be appointed to the company.
+Also, a Money Laundering Reporting Officer (MLRO) focusing on AML activities should be appointed to the company.
 MLRO monitors the company's compliance with AML obligations.

 Firms also have a risk assessment at the heart of meeting AML obligations.
 As risks change over time, your risk assessment will need to be kept up to date.
 Companies that apply a risk-based approach to anti-money laundering (AML) will have a major impact on ML / TF risks that may arise in their businesses.
 FCA does not elaborate on how firms assess risk and risk-based approaches.
 Firms also change their risk assessments depending on the product they sell, their size, and the nature of the risks they have.
 With appropriate AML software, companies can perform the required risk assessments.